caroleolivier/caroleolivier.github.io/_posts/2017-09-21-creating-a-react-app-from-scratch.md

 <br/>

-So writing an a React app from scratch was pretty easy (well thanks to Babel and webpack) and not very different to writing a normal web app.
+So writing an app with React from scratch was pretty easy (well thanks to Babel and webpack) and not very different to writing a normal web app.
 It only took me 2 hours to install everything and that's because I took my time!
-So if you are new to web development, I hightly recommend reading up about webpack, Babel and understand how to configure them.
+If you are new to web development and are jumping straight into React, I highly recommend investing some time reading about webpack and Babel, understand what they do and how to configure them.